MarkSheehan72/milestone-project-3/README.md

 * With all recipe cards, the number of views the recipe has is visible either next to the word "views" or next to the views icon: `<i class="material-icons">visibility</i>`.

+* As a test, search for a recipe (use "test" as the title for this example).

+* Users will see the recipe in the search results, and the number of views can be clearly seen on the recipe card.

 *Edit recipes on the site:*

-* Search for a recipe (use "test" for this example).
+* Search for a recipe (use "test" as the title for this example).

 * Click on the resulting recipe's card and click on the link from the card reveal.

-* At the bottom of the page, click the "Edit Recipe" button.
+* At the bottom of the recipe page, click the "Edit Recipe" button.

 * Users will see a form like the "Add Recipe" form, but with the information from the recipe filled in.